 Now is the time to get your creative thinking cap on and create a display out of something not usually used as a container for plants.

-Allotment of the year - Sponsored by Pleveys of Doncaster
+Category 8 - Allotment of the Year - Sponsored by Pleveys of Doncaster

-This incorporates all allotments across the Doncaster Borough, and has been running since 1975.
+This category is open to all allotments across the Doncaster Borough and has been running since 1975.